viamrobotics/docs/docs/appendix/troubleshooting.md

 <th>Resolution
 </th>
 <td>Add the missing name in components and save the config.
-Run <file>sudo systemctl restart viam-server.service</file> in the terminal to restart the server.
+Run <code>sudo systemctl restart viam-server.service</code> in the terminal to restart the server.
 </td>
 </tr>
 </table>